SriRanjani30/Fortune-Cookie/README.md

 🍪 Fortune Cookie App
 Crack open a virtual fortune cookie and reveal an inspiring message!
 This Java Swing app brings the joy of fortune cookies to your desktop, complete with a beautifully themed background, a floating rounded button, and dozens of unique fortunes to brighten your day.
+This app was completely built using Java.

 ✨ Features: